A global linear and local superlinear/quadratic inexact non-interior continuation method for variational inequalities: Introduction

 where $d(\cdot)$ is a certain probability density function.
 When $d(x)=\frac{2}{(x^2+4)^{3/2}}$ the double integral equals to the CHKS function.
-L. Qi and D. Sun \cite{QiSun02} developed this type of convolution-based smoothing approximations to approximate general nonsmooth functions.
+L. Qi and D. Sun \cite{QiSun02} developed this type of convolution-based SAs to approximate general nonsmooth functions.
 However, it is not computable in most cases since it contains a multivariate integral.
 Recently, C. B. Chua and Z. Li \cite{Chua_Li} introduced barrier-based smoothing functions, which only approximate the Euclidean projection onto convex cone with nonempty interior.
-This type of smoothing approximations has been extended to general closed convex sets with non-empty interior in \cite{Chua_Hien}.
-We will employ the barrier-based smoothing functions in our method.
-We denote $p_\mu(z)=p(z,\mu)$ to emphasize that $\mu$ will be used as a parameter, and define a smoothing approximation of the natural map $\natmap$
+This type of SAs has been extended to general closed convex sets with non-empty interior in \cite{Chua_Hien}.
+Note that the barrier-based SA can be computed via proximal mappings of smooth maximal monotone maps.
+We denote $p_\mu(z)=p(z,\mu)$ to emphasize that $\mu$ will be used as a parameter, and define a SA of the natural map $\natmap$

+It is worth noting that, in the literature, there are many approaches to solve the VI in its general form \eqref{eq:compl_equation} or when $X$ or $F$ have more specific structures, for examples, KKT conditions based methods, merit function based algorithms, interior point methods, projection methods, to name a few.
+We refer the readers to \cite{Facchinei2} for a comprehensive review of algorithms for solving VIs.
+In this paper, we are specifically interested in the SA approach which we briefly review in the next paragraph.